 Cost includes expenditure that are directly attributable to the acquisition of the asset.
 The cost of self-constructed assets includes the cost of materials and direct labour and any other cost directly attributable to bringing the asset to a working condition for its intended use.
 Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.
-The Bank of Nova Scotia - Guyana Branch has not incurred any significant expenditure on software that is not an integral part of related hardware as classified under property, plant and equipment.

-ii) Subsequent cost
+The Bank of Nova Scotia - Guyana Branch has not incurred any significant expenditure on software ii) Subsequent cost